jacopoc/mcp-prototypes/README.md

 Server configuration is managed via `config/config.json`, which defines:

 - **`BACKEND_API_BASE`** — the base URL for backend REST API calls
+- **`BACKEND_API_AUTH`** - the URL to get the OFBiz APIs access token
 - **`BACKEND_AUTH_TOKEN`** — the token used to authorize backend API calls
 - **`SERVER_PORT`** — the port on which the MCP server listens for client connections (required only for the remote server)

-The authorization token for the OFBiz API can be easily generated and set up by running the script `update_token.sh`.
-This script retrieves a JWT for an OOTB OFBiz demo instance (using `https://demo-stable.ofbiz.apache.org/rest/auth/token`).
+The authorization token for the OFBiz API can be easily generated and set up by running the script:

+`update_token.sh <user> <password>`

+This script retrieves a JWT for an OOTB OFBiz instance (e.g., `https://demo-stable.ofbiz.apache.org/rest/auth/token`).

 ---